-JEE and BITSAT demands learning complicated concepts and putting it to practice in a short span of time.
-To crack these exams aspirants needs to show grit and perseverance.
+JEE and BITSAT demand learning complicated concepts and putting them to practice in a short span of time.
+To crack these exams aspirants need to show grit and perseverance.
 If you are preparing for the toughest competitive exams why not prepare in a way that is best suited to your style.

 Let us look at some of the different learning styles and how to prepare yourself accordingly to take on these exams and ace it:

-- Physical Learners: Do you behave like a traffic personnel while studying?
+Do you behave like traffic personnel while studying?
 If yes, then you are one of the physical learners.
 Having too many notes while in constant motion can be difficult, so keep a tablet or smartphone handy and have access to all the information you need.
 Most importantly have a larger study space as you will need it.

-- Solitary Learners: Solitary Learners are the lone soldiers and may be shy to an extent.
+Solitary Learners are the lone soldiers and maybe shy to an extent.
 If you are one of them then you always have the comfort of your home where you can cocoon yourself in.
 Self-Study is not a bad option either as 52.5% of students cleared JEE Advanced in 2016 and got into IITs by doing it.
-If you are in need of any help for your preparation then there are many online websites and video materials for that.
+If you are in need of any help with your preparation then there are many online websites and video materials for that.

 Which category do you fall into?